tetracorp/dungeons-of-avalon/docs/_posts/2019-06-16-encylopedia-of-avalon.md

 Avalon
 : Once a land of sun and fragrant meadows, the conquest of this realm by the wizard-tyrant Rhateph led to an era of magically-induced winter which covered the land in snow.
-Following the overthrow of the Dark Lord, Avalon's imperial aspirations grew and the kingdom expanded to encompass the isle of Isla.
+Following the overthrow of the Dark Lord, which restored the realm's climate to its normal state, Avalon's imperial aspirations grew and the kingdom expanded to encompass the isle of Isla.

-Isla
-: A city on an island a great distance from Ghale, at the edge of the growing Empire of Avalon.
-Originally founded as a strategic outpost, its value as a well-positioned trading outpost soon made it one of the richest cities in the empire.
-It is home to an inn known as the Red Tankard, and the city is protected by a complex fortress known as the Tower of Roa.
+One of the realm's rulers was King Leander.

+CT
+: A realm once ruled by King Walter, who once had his castle in Ghale.
+What 2D stands for is unknown except to historians or those who wish to undertake some research, but it may be related to the wizard Hakan.

+Ghale
+: A major city of Avalon.
+Founded by the tyrant Rhateph, who forced the local people to construct his great castle.
+Monsters and evil folk from neighbouring realms settled around this castle, establishing the city known as Ghale.
+It was home to an inn named Skulls Taverne.
+The former King Walter of 2D and CT also made his castle here, and it is for him that the Castle of Rhateph is also named.
+Following the overthrow of the Dark Lord by adventurers, the King of Avalon took Ghale as his capital.

 H'Khan
 : A small city of Avalon, famed for its hospitality.
 It is connected to the city